Letterbook/Letterbook/docs/decisions/09-formatting.md

 # Formatting

+Establishing some minimal style enforcement

+## Status

+- [ ] Decided
+- [ ] Decided Against
+- [ ] Deferred
+- [ ] Superseded

+# Decision

-We want to lean into existing tools to take the argument and thought out of applying formatting.
-It can happen automatically, avoiding nitpicking.
+We want to lean into existing tools to take the argument and personal tastes out of applying formatting.
+This helps to avoid nitpicking, especially if it happens automatically.

 ## EditorConfig